Salvage diving: Installing cofferdams

 openings or areas such as a cargo hatch or small deckhouse.
-They can often usually can be prefabricated and installed as a unit, or prefabricated panels can be joined during erection.
+They can often usually be prefabricated and installed as a unit, or prefabricated panels can be joined during erection.
 When partial cofferdams are used, it may be necessary to compensate for hydrostatic pressure on the deck by shoring the decks.
 With both complete and partial cofferdams, there is usually a large free surface in the spaces being pumped.